 - Check cake for any last minute hi-cups like bulges or burps.

 - Photograph and pack the cake for delivery.

 That’s the usual schedule I use.
 The exceptions to the rule would be if I have a novelty cake or a wedding cake that requires more decorating time, I would start a day early.

-Organization – when should I decorating my cake?
+Organization – How far in advance can I make my cake?

 The Working Mom – When should I decorate my cake?

-I know some of you are working mom who want to make a birthday cake for her kid.
+I know some of you are working mom who are not cake decorators but want to make a celebration cake for the family or birthday cake for your kids.

 This Cake decorating time line was today’s Tip Thursday – in answer to your question When Should I decorate my cakes?